Rayus223/CV-Maker/README.md

-# Dear Sir Home Tuition CV Maker
+# CV Maker

 ## Overview
-Dear Sir Home Tuition CV Maker is a sophisticated, user-friendly web application designed to help professionals, students, and job seekers create stunning, personalized CVs with ease.
+ CV Maker is a sophisticated, user-friendly web application designed to help professionals, students, and job seekers create stunning, personalized CVs with ease.
 Built using modern technologies like React and Tailwind CSS, this platform offers a seamless experience for crafting professional resumes that stand out.

 ## Current Features